VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Capabilities of the Post-Processing Module

 Generally, the band dispersions close to conduction or valence band extrema can be approximated as parabolic for the semiconductors with low carrier concentrations.
 Consequently, the analytical expression of effective masses of carriers (EMC) $m^{*}$ for electrons and holes (in units of electron mass $m_{0}$) is given by

 where $E(k)$ are the energy dispersion relation functions described by band structures, and $\hbar$ is the reduced Planck constant.
 Clearly, $m^{*}$ is inversely proportional to the curvature of the electronic dispersion in reciprocal space, implying that CB and VB edges with larger dispersions result in smaller effective masses.
-It is noteworthy that the expression presented above should be not used in the some cases of the non-parabolic band dispersion relations, for example, the linear dispersion near the band edges of graphene.\cite{Whalley2019} Similarly, the Fermi velocity represents the group velocity of electrons traveling in the material, defined as
+It is noteworthy that the above expression should not be used in non-parabolic band dispersion cases, for example, the linear dispersion in the band edges of graphene \cite{Whalley2019}.
+Similarly, the Fermi velocity represents the group velocity of electrons traveling in the material is defined as

-Figure \ref{emc} illustrates schematically the determination of effective masses by fitting the band dispersion relation using a second order polynomial.
-The effective masses of carriers are calculated based on an ultrafine $k$-mesh of density uniformly distributed inside a circle of radius ($k$-cutoff).
-Haastrup \emph{et al}. pointed that the inclusion of third order terms stabilizes the fitting procedure and yields the effective masses that are less sensitive to the details of the employed $k$-point grids.\cite{Haastrup2018} Thus, a third order polynomial is also adopted to fit the band energy curvature in the EMC utility.

-In Table \ref{tab_emc} we shows the calculated effective masses for several typical 2D and 3D semiconductors with available effective mass data, including Phosphorene\cite{Haastrup2018}, MoS$_2$\cite{Haastrup2018}, GaAs\cite{Williamson2000}, ZnO\cite{Morkoc2008} and Diamond\cite{Naka2013}.
-Overall, the agreement is very satisfactory.
+Figure \ref{emc_anisotropy} (a) illustrates schematically the determination of effective masses by fitting the band dispersion with a second order polynomial.
+The effective masses of carriers are calculated using an ultrafine $k$-mesh of density uniformly distributed inside a circle of radius $k$-cutoff.
+Haastrup \emph{et al}. pointed out that the inclusion of third order terms stabilizes the fitting procedure and yields the effective masses that are less sensitive to the details of the employed $k$-mesh \cite{Haastrup2018}.
+Thus, a third order polynomial is also adopted to fit the band energy curvature in the EMC utility.
+In Table \ref{tab_emc} we show the calculated effective masses for several typical 2D and bulk semiconductors with available effective mass data, including Phosphorene \cite{Haastrup2018}, MoS$_2$ \cite{Haastrup2018}, GaAs \cite{Williamson2000} and Diamond \cite{Naka2013}.
+Overall, the agreement is very good.
 In addition, the EMC utility can also calculate the orientation-dependent effective masses of charge carriers.
-Examples for this functionality are shown in Fig. \ref{emc_anisotropy}.
-One can find that the calculated effective masses of two investigated systems show a strong anisotropy charactater, especially for the case of bulk Si.
+Examples for this functionality are shown in Figs. \ref{emc_anisotropy} (b)-(e).
+One can find that the calculated effective masses of two investigated systems show strong anisotropy, especially for the case of bulk Si.